walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

-# Cloud Native Airflow solution on Amazon EKS
+# Cloud Native Airflow Solution on Amazon EKS

 The solution is for deploying high reliable Apache Airflow(https://airflow.apache.org/) solution on AWS.
 And, the whole stack is based on Graviton2.